-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These financial statements have been prepared by management in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 These financial statements were prepared on a going concern basis.

 These financial statements have been prepared on an historical cost basis except for certain financial assets and liabilities which are measured at fair value.
 The accounting policies set out below have been applied consistently to all periods presented in these financial statements.